UtR491/WA-Forum/README.md

 ### Features

-- Users can signup or login.
+- Users can signup or log in.

      ![login signup](https://user-images.githubusercontent.com/59697798/114818321-3bb34300-9dd9-11eb-8f41-7a532395db61.gif)